-Winangay Resources exists to find stronger ways with Aboriginal Kids and Families.
+Winangay Resources Exists to find stronger way with Aboriginal Kids and Families

 The team were guided and supported in the development of the Aboriginal Kinship Care assessment tool, by an Aboriginal reference group comprised of Aboriginal practitioners and leaders, including Noni Greenwood (Chair of Winangay).
 The reference group included Aboriginal and non Aboriginal academics.
 Academics.
 The Winangay Aboriginal Kinship Care tool was validated in 2010 by Dr Marilyn McHugh and Professor Marianne Berry (Director of the Hawke Institute, Australian Centre for Child Protection) and launched by Dawn Wallam Chair of SNAICC in November 2011 at the National Centre of Indigenous Excellence.

 The tools are trauma informed, strength based culturally safe they are infused by Aboriginal knowledge wisdom and world views and have strong evidence base.